This description was written by Nick Wedd and edited by John McLeod.

 Other Pandoeren WWW Sites

-A description (in Dutch) of another version of Pandoeren with different bids and scoring can be found on this archive copy of Arnaud Vink's Pandoeren pages.
+A description of another version of Pandoeren played in West Friesland with different bids and scoring can be found on these archive copies of Arnaud Vink's pages giving rules of play and contracts (in Dutch) and this English translation by Lukas Borst.

 Here is another page, describing a three-player version of Tachtigen.